H3xept/TweakStatus/README.md

 # TweakStatus
 Simple status checker script for your mobile substrate tweaks hosted on BigBoss repo.
-This utility will send an user notification everytime your tweak dowload number increases by 10 (you can obviously change that number in the code).
+This utility will send an user notification everytime one of your tweaks dowload number increases by 10 (you can obviously change that number in the code).

 ![alt tag](https://raw.github.com/H3xept/TweakStatus/master/img/notification.png)